Be an AmeriCorps National Service Member

 U.S. Forest Service Preferential Hiring eligibility through the Public Lands Corps

-Training and Certifications: All Members receive extensive trainings and certifications throughout their term in the areas of emergency response, environmental stewardship, and wildland firefighting.
-Some of these trainings include team building and leadership skills, chainsaw and other power equipment operations, wildfire and prescribed burn operations, hand tool use and maintenance, risk management approaches, introduction to disaster services, Incident Command System (IS 100, 200, 700, 800), emergency communications, Psychological First Aid, and basic First Aid/CPR.
+Training and Certifications: All Members receive extensive training and certifications throughout their term in the areas of environmental stewardship, wildland firefighting, and disaster response.
+Some of these trainings include team building and leadership skills, chainsaw and other power equipment operations, wildfire and prescribed burn operations, hand tool use and maintenance, risk management approaches, introduction to disaster services, Incident Command System, emergency communications, Psychological First Aid, and basic First Aid/CPR.

 Partner availability permitting, Members will have the opportunity to attend chainsaw and wildland fire training with the U.S. Forest Service.
 Members are generally afforded the opportunity to test for their S-212 Wildland Fire Chainsaw certification as a FAL3 (Basic Faller), as a Type II Wildland Firefighter (FFT2), and will receive their Incident Qualification Card (Red Card) through the U.S. Forest Service.
 The baseline level of fitness required for a Red Card includes being able to pass the wildland firefighter Pack Test: a 3-mile walk carrying a 45-lbs pack completed in under 45 minutes.

 As the term progresses, there will be further opportunities for development.
-One of these avenues is the chance to learn how to lead teams on stewardship projects through the Assistant-Team-Lead-in-Training process: dedicated weeks of shadowing, coaching, and mentorship with second-year Team Leads at your own pace to give you support and get you comfortable with leading a team of your peers.
+One of these avenues is the chance to learn how to lead teams on stewardship projects through the Assistant Team Lead program: dedicated weeks of shadowing, coaching, and mentorship with second-year Team Leads at your own pace to give you support and get you comfortable with leading a team of your peers.
 It is a collaborative experience with Team Leads to support the background, scheduling, communicating, management and facilitation of success for all things project related.

 -

 Housing: All ERT Members must find their own permanent housing in St. Louis.
 There are multi-bedroom apartments and houses that current Members share, and those rooms usually become available once their term of service ends.
-Members have the opportunity to connect with each other on Facebook after they are hired and before they arrive in St. Louis to figure out where everyone is living and if new housing options are needed.
+Members have the opportunity to connect with each other virtually after they are hired and before they arrive in St. Louis to coordinate roommates and living situations.
 ACSTL is happy to help facilitate the housing search, but it is ultimately each Member’s responsibility to find a permanent situation for at least 12 months (September to August).
 The cost of living in St. Louis is still very affordable, especially if Members live together and split rent and utility costs.
-On average, AmeriCorps Members spend $330/month on rent.
+On average, AmeriCorps Members spend $350/month on rent.

 -